Before I helped 5,000 women

 While I excelled at sports, I still thought small when it came to my career.
-Having watched my Dad enjoy a lucrative career in sales, I was drawn to the field as well.
+Having watched my Dad enjoy a lucrative career in sales, I was drawn to the field.
 But when I mentioned my interest in sales to him, he told me in no uncertain terms, that sales was not for women!
 So I ignored my passion and became a schoolteacher, a career others deemed more 'appropriate' for a girl.

 And…I was miserable!

 I was Rookie Teacher of the Year and earned a Master’s degree – but I felt trapped by the lack of opportunities to advance my career (and money) in meaningful ways.
 The hours were long, and I was so burned out that I started to doubt I wanted to have children of my own which was a non-negotiable.
 I had to get out, and get out fast.
 I gave myself a single summer to break into sales.